Ullaakut/astronomer/README.md

 > _Why is `Astronomer` so slow?
 It's been scanning a project for hours._

 Astronomer needs to make a lot of queries to the GitHub API in order to fetch all of the user data.
 It typically needs to do one request per page of stargazers per year of contributions, (as of 2019 that's 11 requests per 30 users).
-The issue is that the GitHub API is rate limited to 5000 requests per hour, so for a scan of 25000 stars for example, about 9000 requests are required, which will result in at least a two hour scan.
+The issue is that the GitHub API is rate limited to 5000 requests per hour, so for a scan of 25000 stars for example, about 9000 requests are required, which will result in at least a two hour scan (takes about 6 hours on my machine/network).
 I plan on contacting GitHub to try to get a token with more flexible rate limiting, since I believe this project is beneficial to their business, but I'm not confident this request will be accepted.

 > _How can I contribute to this project?_

 If you have a strong math background, knowledge in statistics and analytics, or in general believe you could make the trust algorithm smarter, please contact me, or at least feel free to open a feature request describing what algorithm you think would work better.
+A feature that I would be especially interested in is computing the curve of percentile values for each trust factor and compare it to a reference curve, in order to detect inconsistencies.

 If you are a software engineer or a web developer (or both), you could also participate in helping to build the next version of Astronomer: an API and a web application to let people scan whatever repositories they want for fake stars, and see previously generated reports through a web interface.
 It would make it easy for everyone to check whether or not a repository's stargazers are legit.